Napam/meny/README.md

 Entering `r` will restart the *whole* Python program.
 This is usefull when debugging such that one can easily refresh code changes.

+Entering `a` will run all cases in the current menu.

 ## Arguments <a id="_meny_arguments"></a>

 The cases can take arguments as well!